-I am a PhD candidate in the Brian Lamb School of Communication at Purdue University.
-My emphasis is in organizing, new media, and social change, with particular interests in gender and participatory methodologies.
-My research is focused on the processes and implications of creating spaces for participation in organizing for social change in online and offline contexts.
-My dissertation is a participatory action research project examining the potentials and limitations of digital space for transnational feminist organizing.
-I am also a research assistant with the Purdue Peace Project, (PPP), a locally driven peacebuilding initiative in Ghana, Liberia, Nigeria, and El Salvador that aims to reduce the likelihood of political violence.
+Jasmine is a PhD candidate in the Brian Lamb School of Communication at Purdue University.
+Her emphasis is in organizing, new media, and social change, with particular interests in gender and participatory methodologies.
+Her research program is focused on the processes and implications of creating spaces for participation in organizing for social change in online and offline contexts.
+For example, her dissertation project, funded through a Bilsland Dissertation Fellowship and a PROMISE Award from the College of Liberal Arts at Purdue, is a digital feminist participatory action research (D+FPAR) project examining the potentials and limitations of digital space for transnational feminist organizing.
+She is also a research assistant with the Purdue Peace Project (PPP), co-leading projects in Ghana as part of an externally funded initiative dedicated to locally led peacebuilding in West Africa and Central America.